edilbertoamorim/ICARE_sourcelocalization/README.md

 - MATLAB (R2021b or newer)
 - EEGLAB (included in eeglab2025.0.0/)
 - FieldTrip (included in fieldtrip-20250106/)
-- WFDB toolbox for Matlab (included in version 0.10 or later)
+- WFDB toolbox for Matlab (version 0.10 or above)

 ### Notes
 - For detailed explanation of parameters, check comments inside each .m file.